itsCodeTide/DSA-Java-Playground/11. Searching and Sorting/SortingNotes.md

 # Sorting Algorithms in DSA (with Java)

 Sorting is the process of arranging elements in a particular order (typically ascending or descending).
-Sorting algorithms are fundamental in Data Structures and Algorithms (DSA) and are vital for optimizing data processing and searching algorithms[1][3][7].
+Sorting algorithms are fundamental in Data Structures and Algorithms (DSA) and are vital for optimizing data processing and searching algorithms.
 Below are detailed notes on the most common sorting algorithms, complete with Java-style explanations and important points for understanding and implementation.

 ## 1. Bubble Sort